 Typical household fixed expenses are mortgage or rent payments, car payments, real estate taxes and insurance premiums.
 While you could theoretically change your monthly mortgage payment by refinancing your loan or by appealing your property tax assessment, this is not an easy switch.

 The same is true if you pay rent.
-You could change this expense by moving to a cheaper home or getting a roommate, but these are major lifestyle changes.
+You could change this expense by moving to a cheaper home or by getting a roommate, but these are major lifestyle changes.

-Your health insurance, car insurance, life insurance, and homeowners or renters insurance are also examples fixed costs.
+Your health insurance, car insurance, life insurance, and homeowners or renters insurance are also examples of fixed costs.
 You would have to spend several hours researching alternate plans to change these monthly payment amounts.

-The Benefits of Saving Money on Fixed Expenses
+Saving on Fixed Expenses

-The major lesson here is that in spite of its name, “fixed” expenses are not necessarily set in stone.
+The major lesson here is that in spite of their name, “fixed” expenses are not necessarily set in stone.
 If you lose your job or aggressively want to start saving, you could devote a few hours to culling your fixed expenses.

 Since fixed expenses typically represent the biggest chunk of your budget, the money you save in this category can be quite substantial.

-In other words: lowering your fixed monthly bills won’t make you feel like you’re being frugal because most people don’t think about their monthly fixed costs.
+Once you’ve found these low-cost options, you should automate frugal choices into your monthly budget.
+In other words, lowering your fixed monthly bills won’t make you feel like you’re being frugal, because most people don’t think about their monthly fixed costs.
 You’ll “feel the pinch” much more when you make day-to-day decisions like “Should I eat at a restaurant tonight?” or “Should I buy those jeans?”

-The Definition of Variable Costs
+Definition of Variable Costs

 These costs are not considered variable because they’re discretionary.
-Rather, they're "variable" because the amount that you spend differs from month-to-month.
+Rather, they're "variable," because the amount that you spend differs from month to month.

 Saving on Variable Expenses

-Unfortunately, variable costs are also some of the toughest expenses to cut back on, because it requires a daily commitment to frugal decision-making.
+Variable costs are usually the first expenses that people try to cut when they need to start saving money.
+Unfortunately, variable costs are also some of the toughest expenses to cut back on, because doing so requires a daily commitment to frugal decision-making.

 The Bottom Line

 If you need to start cutting back on costs, look at both your fixed and variable expenses.
-Devoting a Saturday afternoon to reviewing all of your subscriptions, insurance plans, and recurring monthly bills may help you trim hundreds of dollars from your fixed monthly budget.
+Devoting a Saturday afternoon to reviewing all of your subscriptions, insurance plans and recurring monthly bills may help you trim hundreds of dollars from your fixed monthly budget.